ITIF Logo

 The Global Third Way on “Power Trade”

 What is the right strategic response to China’s unrepentant “innovation mercantilism”?
 One reason it has been difficult for U.S. policymakers to craft an answer that inspires confidence is that, viewed only in the present context, it has been too easy to believe the United States has never before faced such an adversary.
-But as Rob Atkinson argued in the fall 2020 issue of The International Economy, it has: Germany for the first forty-five years of the twentieth century.
+But as I argued in the previous issue of TIE, it has: Germany for the first forty-five years of the twentieth century.

 Germany then was neither a free trader nor a protectionist—it was a “power trader” that used trade to gain commercial and military advantage over its adversaries.
 Likewise, China’s trade policy today is guided neither by free trade nor protectionism, per se, but by the power trade formula, with an overarching strategy and discrete tactics remarkably similar to Germany’s in its late-Empire, Weimar Republic, and Nazi eras.
 Understanding how Germany manipulated the global trading system in that period to degrade its adversaries’ capabilities, entrap nations as reluctant allies, and build up its own industries for commercial and military advantage—just as China is doing today—can point the way toward appropriate policy solutions to the China challenge.